Kendrick Bourne: 2019 season

-In the 2019 season, Bourne had 30 receptions for 358 receiving yards and five receiving touchdowns.
-Bourne tied with George Kittle for the most touchdown receptions on the team with five.
+In the 2019 season, Bourne had 30 receptions for 358 yards and five touchdowns.
+He with George Kittle had the most touchdown receptions on the team with five.
 The 49ers finished with a 13–3 record and earned the #1-seed for the NFC Playoffs.
-In the Divisional Round against the Minnesota Vikings, he had three receptions for 40 receiving yards and one receiving touchdown in the 27–10 victory.
+In the divisional round against the Minnesota Vikings, he had three receptions for 40 yards and a touchdown in the 27–10 victory.
 He had a quiet day with a single reception for six yards in the 37–20 victory over the Green Bay Packers in the NFC Championship.
 The 49ers reached Super Bowl LIV, but they lost 31–20 to the Kansas City Chiefs.
-Bourne had two receptions for 42 receiving yards in the game.
+Bourne had two receptions for 42 yards in the game.

 2020 season

 On April 6, 2020, Bourne was re-signed to a one-year, $3.259 million contract.
-He was placed on the reserve/COVID-19 list by the team on November 4, 2020, and activated two days later.
-He was placed back on the list on November 9, and activated again on November 13.
+He was placed on the reserve/COVID-19 list by the team on November 4, and activated two days later.
+Bourne was placed back on the list on November 9, and activated again on November 13.
+In the 2020 season, Bourne had 49 receptions for 667 yards and two touchdowns in 15 games and five starts.

 New England Patriots

+2021 season

 On March 19, 2021, Bourne signed a three-year, $15 million contract with the New England Patriots.

 During Week 6 against the Dallas Cowboys, Bourne had a 75-yard touchdown on his only reception of the game, as the Patriots lost 35–29 in overtime.
 In Week 7 against the New York Jets, Bourne threw his first career touchdown pass, a 25 yarder to receiver Nelson Agholor.
-He also had 4 receptions for 68 yard in the game, as the Patriots won 54–13.
+He also had four receptions for 68 yard in the game, as the Patriots won 54–13.
 In a Week 10 45–7 win against the Cleveland Browns, Bourne had 4 receptions for 98 yards and a touchdown; the 98 yards were a career high in a game for Bourne.
 In Week 12 against the Tennessee Titans, Bourne had five receptions for 61 yards and two touchdowns, including a 41 yarder, and helped the Patriots win 36-13, the team's sixth straight victory.
 He finished the season with a career-high 55 catches for 800 yards and five touchdowns.

+2022 season

 Bourne entered the 2022 season third on the Patriots depth chart.
-He finished the season fourth on the team with 35 catches for 434 yards and one touchdown.
+On December 5, he garnered attention for criticizing team decisions and play-calling after a loss to the Buffalo Bills.
+He finished the season fourth on the team with 35 receptions for 434 yards and a touchdown.

+2023 season

+During Week 1, Bourne caught six passes for 64 yards and two touchdowns in a 25–20 loss to the Philadelphia Eagles.
+In Week 8, Bourne suffered a torn ACL during a loss to the Miami Dolphins.
+He was placed on injured reserve on October 31, 2023.